Book Online 24/7

 Black, brow, or blue.
 Black is by far the most popular.
 If you want brows or blue, let us know beforehand.

 We don't recommend doing permanent makeup if you have a history of any allergic reactions.
 Some of the ingredients in our numbing creams include Lidocaine, Tetracaine, and Epinephrine.
+If you have known allergies, please let us know beforehand.
+We can also do a test if needed.

 Yes.
 You need to remove lash extensions before doing permanent eyeliner.
 The extensions get in the way of the tattooing and the pigment cannot be deposited deep enough so the tattoo doesn't last very long.